 rename "computer hope.txt" "example file.txt"

 Rename the file "computer hope.txt" to "example file.txt".
-Whenever dealing with a file or directory with a space, it must be surrounded with quotes.
-Otherwise you'll get the "The syntax of the command is incorrect." error.
+When you are dealing with a file or directory with a space, it must be surrounded by quotes.
+Otherwise, you get an error indicating that "The syntax of the command is incorrect."